SummaryRead the full fact sheet

 - Remember the positives about your partner – this helps protect your relationship.
-One critical comment needs five positive comments to counteract its effect.
+One critical comment needs 5 positive comments to counteract its effect.
 Think carefully before criticising.

 - Make repair attempts – if your attempts to talk about an issue don’t go as planned, try not to let the situation become even more negative (such as not talking for extended periods or ignoring the other person’s attempts).
 Saying sorry or touching your partner in a caring manner shows you care, even though you disagree.

 - Spend time together – make your relationship a priority and make time for each other, even if you have to book it in.
 Regular ‘deposits in your relationship bank account’ will help protect your relationship and make it stronger.

 - Work on feeling good about yourself – this will help the way you feel about your relationship.

 - Accept and value differences in others, including your partner – we often choose people who have qualities and abilities we would like more of.
 This is one of the reasons why our relationships offer us significant opportunities to grow and develop as people.
 Remind yourself of this.

 - Make plans – set goals for your relationship and plan for your future together.
 This shows that you are both in the relationship for the long term.

 - Be supportive – try not to judge, criticise or blame each other; we are all human.
 Remind yourself that you are a team, and in order for the team to be successful, you each have to cheer the other on.